Pharmacists are the Medication Experts

 The pharmacist is a key health care professional in helping people achieve the best results from their medications

-Pharmacy jobs play an important role in helping people get the best results from their medications.
+Help people get the best results from their medications

 The pharmacist is an accessible liaison whom patients can talk to face-to-face, without an appointment.
 He or she is someone who can answer health-related questions — what foods, drinks, activities, or other drugs could have an effect on medication or what to do about a missed dose.